steveshumaker/weekend-server-calculator/README.md

-figure out if the calculations are in the right place [x] figure out how to get the calculations [x] figure out displying the calculations to the DOM [x] figure out how to persist the page thru refresh []
+figure out if the calculations are in the right place [x] figure out how to get the calculations [x] figure out displying the calculations to the DOM [x] figure out how to persist the page thru refresh [x]

+--- STRETCH ---

+update the UI to a calculator []
+- have a fb built to work on this